Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## How best to use

-The repo has all the test suites rather than individual repos.
+The repo has all the test frameworks rather than individual repos.

-Download or git clone from [repo](https://github.com/Python-Test-Engineer/PYTHON-TEST-FRAMEWORK) and cd into the desired test suite.
+Download or git clone from [repo](https://github.com/Python-Test-Engineer/PYTHON-TEST-FRAMEWORK) and cd into the desired test framework.

-Each test suite has a README.md and there are more details and information there as necessary.
+Each test framework has a README.md and there are more details and information there as necessary.
 For Playwright you will neeed to run `playwright install` after Playwright is installed to load browsers.

 For prettier console output Rich and PyBoxen, built on Rich, are used.